About Our Church

 Trever@neighborscommunity.org

-I grew up in Waverly, Nebraska, but have called Lincoln home for most of my life.
-I have held a variety of roles including stand-up comedian and television news producer before becoming a pastor.
-Before pastoring, I spent a great deal of time running from God until Christ finally caught up with me and knocked me on my defiant derriere.
-Like the apostle Paul, my past is not a clean record and I was called by Christ during a time of running.
+I’ve held a variety of jobs including comedian, actor, morning show host, and television news producer before becoming a pastor.
+I’ve also spent a great deal of time trying to avoid God.
+Like the apostle Paul, my past is not clean, and I was called by Jesus during a time of struggle.

 Worship Leader